Photo of Matcha Drink on a Wooden Tray

 Green Tea Extract (Camellia sinensis)

 Mechanism and Benefits: Rich in catechins, especially epigallocatechin gallate (EGCG), green tea supports thermogenesis and fat oxidation, helping to boost metabolism naturally.
-Meta-analysis has shown that green tea intake significantly improves body weight, waist circumference, hip circumference, and cholesterol levels.
+Meta-analysis shows that green tea intake significantly improves body weight, waist circumference, hip circumference, and cholesterol levels.

 – Supporting Study: Hursel, R., et al. (2009).
 “Green Tea Catechin and Caffeine Synergy on Thermogenesis.”
 American Journal of Clinical Nutrition, 89(6), 1798-1804.